-7-5 TIME CLOCK PROCEDURE:
+7-5 TIME KEEPING PROCEDURE:

 All non-exempt employees are required to keep track of their time.
-Each department has adopted its own time-keeping policies.
-Employees are required to know and follow their department's specific policy.
+Employees are required to know and follow time-keeping procedures established by the Finance Department.
 If required of the employee's position, he/she must personally record his/her time at the beginning of the workday, beginning and end of meal periods, or other time away from his/her job, and at the end of the workday, in accordance with the procedure set by the employee's department.
 Having another person record the employee's time for him/her is unacceptable and may be cause for disciplinary action, up to and including termination of employment.
 In the event of an error in recording time, the employee must report the matter to his/her supervisor as soon as he/she becomes aware of it.
-If a correction must be made to a time card or time sheet, the correction must be signed or initialed by the employee.
+If a correction must be made to a time sheet, the correction must be authorized by the employee.